Questions about …

-Langley invited Ashdown-Hill to Edinburgh in 2009 to address the Scottish Branch and they discovered they had, by different routes, come to the same conclusion about the possible whereabouts of the church of the Greyfriars.
+Langley invited Ashdown-Hill to Edinburgh in 2009 to address the Scottish Branch and they discovered they had, by different routes, come to the same conclusion about the possible whereabouts of the church of the Greyfriars being in the Social Services car park.
 Langley now felt she had sufficient evidence to pursue an archaeological search, provided she could secure permission to dig from the landowner, commission an archaeological contractor, and raise funding and public interest.

 - Did Langley consider using television?

 Yes.
-Following Ashdown-Hill's discovery of King Richard's mtDNA, she persuaded him to approach Time Team, Channel 4's archaeological show.
+Following Ashdown-Hill’s discovery of King Richard’s mtDNA, she persuaded him to approach Time Team, Channel 4’s archaeological show.
 They said they were interested in the search but the Social Services car park was too big an area for their three-day dig format.
-Langley then secured the rights to Ashdown-Hill's book, The Last Days of Richard III in order to propose a TV programme to Channel 4: Looking For Richard: In Search of a King.
-Meanwhile, a second approach to Time Team was made in February 2009 by Dr David Johnson, another member of the Looking for Richard team, but to no avail.
+Langley then secured the rights to Ashdown-Hill’s book, The Last Days of Richard III (July 2010) in order to propose a three part TV documentary to Channel 4: Looking for Richard: In Search of a King.
+Meanwhile on Langley’s request, a second approach to Time Team was made in February 2009 by Dr David Johnson, another member of her Looking for Richard team, but to no avail.
 Langley then approached the award-winning Darlow Smithson Productions who had just made WW1: Finding the Lost Battalions.
 Simon Young, the producer on the show and then Acting Head of Development, is an archaeologist.